- About Us

 Metta is the Pali word for friendship or lovingkindness.
 It is taught as a meditation that cultivates our natural capacity for an open and loving heart.
 With its roots in practices said to have been taught by the Buddha himself, metta is traditionally offered along with meditations that enrich compassion, joy in the happiness of others and equanimity.
 These practices lead to the development of concentration, fearlessness, happiness and a greater ability to love.

-This silent retreat, open to all, will include an optional daily period of yoga offered by Leslie Booker.
+The teachers for this silent retreat, open to all, will be assisted by Oren J. Sofer.
+An optional daily period of yoga, offered by Leslie Booker, will be included.

 Sharon Salzberg, a co-founder of IMS and BCBS, has practiced meditation since 1971 and has been teaching worldwide since 1974.
 She is an IMS guiding teacher and author of Real Happiness, Faith, Lovingkindness and other publications.